 - Priority deadline for applications: February 1

-- The one-year focus in Community Journalism admits a limited number of students each fall.
-Applicants not accepted for Community Journalism may be considered for other master’s path in the Department of Journalism & Creative Media.
+- The one-year concentration in Community Journalism admits a limited number of students each fall.
+Applicants not accepted for Community Journalism may be considered for other master’s paths in the Department of Journalism & Creative Media.

 OTIDE Online Journalism & Media Studies MA